 Missenden & Hazlemere

-Although The Missenden & Hazlemere Local Directory is delivered to over 8,000 homes, advertising in all 10 publications will enable your business to reach over 80,000 homes locally!
+The Missenden & Hazlemere Local Directory is delivered to over 8,000 homes every month; by advertising in all 13 Local Directory publications your business could reach over 110,000 homes locally!

 The Missenden & Hazlemere Local Directory is a gem of information, packed full of products & services mainly from local businesses, as well as interesting articles, informative editorials, events, a cookery page, book review, community page, children’s page, puzzles & essential local information.

 Our rates are excellent value and we offer some great packages for long-term advertisers.
 All directories are published monthly in A5 format.
 A quarter page ad costs as little as £68 per month (based on 12 months booking in 3 magazines) – in full colour!